 Scientists have shown that 90%-95% of eggs can survive this method, whereas 50% to 60% survive using the conventional methods.
 Vitrification is now showing closely comparable success rates to that of IVF using fresh eggs.

 According to the American Society of Reproductive Medicine, a single frozen egg leading to live birth is about 2% to 12%.
 Because of this, doctors usually recommend having a couple dozen frozen.
 The success you have is based on a number of factors, such as your age and the quality of your partner’s sperm.
 A report in January 2013 made by ASRM stated that egg freezing technology has “improved dramatically” and that it should no longer be considered experimental.

 Depending on your situation and the future that you hope to have, this may be the most ideal and logical option for you when it comes to pregnancy.
 In order to know if that is the case, you will want to meet with a specialist to discuss the topic and your health in further detail.

 Why You Shouldn’t Wait Too Long

 It can be very difficult to admit to yourself that you need help when it comes to making a baby.
 It is even easier to put it off and decide that you will deal with it sometime next month or even next year.

 The fact of the matter is, your fertility simply cannot wait.

-If you want to ensure that you have pregnancy to look forward to in your future and are concerned that you will not be able to do it the traditional way, the time to act is now.
+If you want to ensure that you have pregnancy to look forward to in your future and are concerned that you will not be able to do it the traditional way, make an appointment with the Center of Reproductive Medicine.
 Fertility specialists provide you with compassionate care and financial counseling that will help to ensure you that all of your needs are met.
 Do yourself a favor and take the action necessary to get the future that you deserve.